-In a typical school year, NYCACS convenes a Human Rights Committee (HRC) two times per year.
-This committee consists of individuals from a variety of fields: a doctor, an attorney, an educator from another school, a journalist, and the parent of a child with autism who does not attend NYCACS.
+In a typical school year, NYCACS East Harlem convenes a Human Rights Committee (HRC) two times per year.
+This committee consists of individuals from a variety of fields.
 Over the year, all Behavior Intervention Plans (BIPs) with any restrictive component (e.g., time out, response cost) are reviewed by the HRC.
 For each, a history of challenging behavior is provided, as well as results from assessments, baseline data, and a rationale for the current BIP.
 Details of the BIP are reviewed along with data collected to date.
 HRC members are given the opportunity to discuss and seek clarification on any aspects of the plan.
 They are asked a series of questions including "Is there evidence of parental consent?", "Was a functional behavior assessment conducted?", and "Is there evidence of reinforcement procedures being utilized?"
 Committee member "yes" responses are tallied and divided by the total number of questions to determine a percentage of positive responses.